alitet01/etc/secure/SECURITY.md

 Metrics will now be accessible at http://localhost:5557/metrics

-See run_* sample scripts in `secure` folder which runs rebuilt agents.
+See run_* sample scripts which runs rebuilt agents in `secure` project folder.